 To put it very simply, conservation is absolutely essential for the continued survival and well being of the human race.
 In fact, it is the single most important endeavor that every person needs to be involved in irrespective of race, religion, ideology or nationality.

 Development or environment?

-India has over 650 protected areas (PAs) in the form of National Parks and Wildlife Sanctuaries.
+India has about 700 protected areas (PAs) in the form of National Parks and Wildlife Sanctuaries.
 This may seem like an impressive number, but sadly, all these put together form less than 5% per cent of India’s total land area.
 The need of the hour is to reduce pressure on forests and work towards regenerating degraded forests, and expanding our protected area network.

 A common question that most people have is, whether someone with a 9–5 job and a family to support can still be involved meaningfully in efforts to conserve nature.

 The answer is, yes, provided one is willing to make a serious commitment.
 What this means is a willingness to educate oneself on conservation issues and work in a sustained manner.
 Conservation knowledge can only be gained over time through extensive reading, field experience and regular interaction with conservation practitioners.
 Mere passion or unfocused enthusiasm is not of much use.

 Although there is no set path or short cut to becoming an effective conservationist, here are some general guidelines and options for getting started.
 The rest is up to your imagination and spirit of enterprise!